-Transcript: NPR's Full Interview With Vice President Pence
+Transcript Of NPR's Full Interview With Vice President Pence

 Vice President Pence talked with NPR's Steve Inskeep at the White House Tuesday about the Trump administration's response to the coronavirus pandemic.
 Pence is leading the administration's task force in charge of responding to the threat.